All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Scary Shiny Glasses: You wouldn't think so when he was first introduced, but after observing him for a while, you'll see why every pirate on Sabaody was terrified of him.
 Made even more literal when he uses his Devil Fruit powers to utterly curb stomp everyone in his way until Rayleigh showed up.

-- Shoot Everything That Moves: But to his credit, he hasn't hurt either civilians or Marines so far.
+- Shoot Everything That Moves: But to his credit, while he has caused enormous property damage, he hasn't hurt either civilians or Marines so far.

 - Shout-Out Theme Naming: His name is derived from the Momotaro legends.

 - Shaping Your Attacks: The Ama no Murakumo sword is entirely made of light.
 In one of the Video Games, he has a move named "Ama no Iwato" (Heavenly Cave Entrance) which consists of a massive laser shaped as a monkey head.

 - Smoking Is Cool: A flashback reveals even he pulled this off pretty well.

 - Superpower Lottery: His power is extremely powerful even among Logias and is one of the most broken powers in the entire series.
 He can move at the speed of light (He even mocks Luffy as being "too slow," even in Gear Second).
 Tanking a kick to the face at (near) the speed of light is just not gonna happen, as Hawkins and Luffy found out.
 He notably has no conventional weaknesses outside of seawater and Haki.
 And even then, unless you're on the level of Rayleigh or Whitebeard, good luck.

 - The only time his powers have been the closest to being countered was in one of the video games; turns out that Enel's lightning powers are capable of standing up to Kizaru's light, much to the latter's shock.
 Given that both powers are quite broken, it's no surprise.
 However, the canonicity is disputed for the time being.